nikolaischunk/discord-phishing-links/README.md

 ## Removing a domain

-If your domain was listed as being involved in Phishing due to your site being hacked or some other reason, please create a False Positive Issue.
+If your domain was listed as being involved in phishing due to your site being hacked or some other reason, please create a False Positive Issue.
 It unfortunately happens to many website owners.

 ### The domain in this repo no longer exists